launchdarkly/sdk-test-harness/docs/service_spec.md

 This means that the SDK supports gzip compression of event payloads.

+#### Capability `"optional-event-gzip"`

+This means that the SDK supports disabling gzip compression.
+This capability expects the SDK to also support `"event-gzip"`.

+When this capability is set a subset of tests will set the "enableGzip" of the events configuration to false.

 #### Capability `"event-sampling"`

 This means that the SDK supports event sampling; the SDK can limit the number of certain events based on payloads received from upstream services.